garysweaver/irie/README.md

 #### Basics

-Take a look at the output of 'rake routes' to see the paths for /foobar and then construct URLs to test it:
+Take a look at the output of `rake routes` to see the paths for `/foobar` and then construct URLs to test it:

     rake routes